dondowoldo/p2p-chat-app/README.md

 Create a list on the main page that shows all the usernames that occurred in the messages.
 All the usernames should be marked that has written a message less than 10 minutes ago.

+### Try it with your fellows

+Find one of your classmates and connect your deployed applications by setting the IP addresses, in the environment variables.
+If it works, invite more and more peers to the circle.
+The goal is to make a circle from each of the applications written by the Green Foxers.